ignasioliver/Club60_MIT_Grand_Hack/README.md

 ## Important considerations:
 This is a very primitive MVP in the sense that the UX flow is done and can be tested -go to Installation-, the DB is designed created but it is not connected, so changes are not saved.
 The following steps to develop is to integrate it to FHIR R4 Patient Resource, so external resources and platform could be implemented into the workflow -such as healthcare provider's systems- and make it escalable.
-For that, we have set up IntraSystems instances on AWS.
+For that, we have set up InterSystems instances on AWS.
 If you want to take a look, the links are as follow:
 - FHIRAPIDevPortal: [http://3.218.143.59:8003/default/documentation](http://3.218.143.59:8003/default/documentation)
 - IRISPortal: [http://3.218.143.59:9088/csp/sys/%25CSP.Portal.Home.zen](http://3.218.143.59:9088/csp/sys/%25CSP.Portal.Home.zen)

 ## Test it live:

-dication and the instructions for administration of the medication to a patient.
-The resource is called "MedicationRequest" rather than "MedicationPrescription" or "MedicationOrder" to generalize the use across inpatient and outpatient settings, including care plans, etc., and to harmonize with workflow patterns.

-version: 1.0

-FHIR R4 Patient Resource

-Demographics and other administrative information about an ind

 ## Installation
 To install **Club 60+** in your system, make sure [Python](https://www.python.org/downloads/) is installed.